byuitechops/BYUI-Canvas-Admin-Tools/scripts/addBlueprintParent/projectCaptureDocAddBlueprintParent.md

 ## Background

 Corey would have to go from a child course to its parent blueprint, but there was no easy way to find the parent course.
-He requested a link that could take you there.
+He requested to have a link appear that could take you there.

 <!--